AxisCommunications/axis-aws-kinesis-vsp/README.md

 docker run --rm axisecp/docker-compose-acap:latest-<armv7hf/aarch64> $IP <root password> install
 ```

-Where you use armv7hf for ARTPEC-7 and aarch64 for an ARTPEC-8 device.
+Where you use the image tag 'latest-armv7hf' for ARTPEC-7 and 'latest-aarch64' for an ARTPEC-8 device.

 ### Runtime Environment Variables